jaanga/terrain-viewer/readme.md

 * Source code page has sample links

 <!--
 2014-01-15 ~ These are very interim, developer versions just to get going.
 There's no 'skinning', some serious bugs and unkempt code.
 In particular, in zoom levels or above, if you happen to land on the edges of a tile then funny boxes appear.
 Please ignore and go somewhere else.
 -->

-For an amusing applied use ( older version ) of this technology see: [FGx Plane Spotter]( http://fgx.github.io/fgx-plane-spotter/index.html )

 For [Leap Motion]( https://www.leapmotion.com/ ) device enabled and earlier versions see: [Flying Leap 3D]( https://github.com/jaanga/gestification/tree/gh-pages/projects/flying-leap-3d )